 Plastering the Bruises (Mark 1:29-39)

 In our previous presentation concerning the possessed man in the Capernaum assembly hall, we discussed how the origin of unclean spirits both embodied and disembodied is tied to the fallen angels throughout Scripture, whose fornication is described in Genesis and 1 Enoch.
-This must be true, because the other races are rejected based on their sperma and genos, and if God is the author of creation, then the only way for them to have an origin apart from Him is to be a corruption of that which He created.
-Their corrupt parentage is most explicitly uncovered in the Gospel and the Revelation of Yahshua Christ, who came to reveal the things kept hidden from the foundation of Society, and also in the epistles of His apostles, most notably Jude and 2 Peter.
+This must be true, because we see in the Gospel that the other races are rejected based on their sperma (Matthew 13:37-38) and ethnos (Matthew 25:32), and if God is the author of creation, then the only way for the alien races to have an origin apart from Him is that they are a corruption of that which He created.
+The corrupt parentage of these offspring of vipers is most explicitly uncovered in the Gospel and Revelation of Yahshua Christ, who came to reveal things kept hidden from the foundation of Society (Matthew 13:35), and also in the epistles of His apostles, most notably Jude and 2 Peter.

-Bastards are unclean vessels, as Scripture informs us, and to be unclean in this sense is a matter of genetics and not of deeds (which would be to be profane): therefore, similarly, bastardization can be the only source of unclean spirits in a world where everything Yahweh made is good.
-The pragmatic truth which this conveys is that the bastard races are embodied demons, and that demons are disembodied bastards.
+Bastards are unclean vessels, as Scripture informs us, and to be unclean in this sense is a matter of genetics and not of deeds (actions would make one profane instead of unclean): therefore, similarly, bastardization can be the only source of unclean spirits in a world where everything Yahweh made is good.
+The pragmatic truth which this conveys is that the bastard races are embodied demons, and that demons are disembodied bastards (1 John 4:1).
 The origin of unclean spirits should not be perplexing to those who understand that the mystery of iniquity is rooted in racial corruption

-Understanding that disembodied and embodied unclean spirits are tied in substance and origin, we can note where Christ said to His apostles in reference to the Edomite devil Judas, “And you are clean, but not all!”
+Understanding that disembodied and embodied unclean spirits are the same in substance and origin, we can note where Christ said to His apostles in reference to the Edomite devil Judas, “And you are clean, but not all!”
 (John 13:10).
 And just as the disembodied demon in Capernaum shuddered and cried out to Christ, “What is there with us and with You, Yahshua the Nazarene?”
-(Mark 1:24), so did Yahshua Christ much later say concerning the collective body of the descendants of Cain among whom the Edomite High Priests belonged: “The ruler of Society comes, and he does not have anything in Me!”
+(Mark 1:24), so did Yahshua Christ later say concerning the collective body of Cain's descendants among whom the Edomite High Priests belonged: “The ruler of Society comes, and he does not have anything in Me!”
 (John 14:30).

-The writings indicate that the axe is already laid to the root of the family tree of the Knowledge of Good and Evil, which is because the fate of the fallen angels and their descendants in the Lake of Fire is certain, and not a single one of the branches of their family tree of the Knowledge of Good and Evil will be left remaining.
-The promised cleansing of the earth is a comforting anchor.
-The goat nations are unforgivable blasphemies against the Holy Spirit with a cursed origin, and Christ will say to the accursed seed in the Coming Day, “Go from Me, accursed, into the eternal fire which has been prepared for the False Accuser and his messengers!”
+The writings indicate that the axe is already laid to the root of the family tree of the Knowledge of Good and Evil (Malachi 4:1, Matthew 3:10), which is because the fate of the fallen angels (root) and their descendants (branches) in the Lake of Fire is certain, and not a single one of the branches will be left remaining.
+This promised cleansing of the earth is a comforting anchor.
+The goat nations are unforgivable blasphemies against the Holy Spirit due to their cursed origin, and Christ will say to the accursed seed in the Coming Day, “Go from Me, accursed, into the eternal fire which has been prepared for the False Accuser and his messengers!”
 (Matthew 25:41, cf. Wisdom 3:12, 12:11, 2 Peter 2:14)

-The goat nations are judged along with their patriarchs because origin is destiny, and with their uprooting the garden of God is rooted of its bastard weeds, and the wheat first planted with Adam are left alone to bask in the glory of their Father.
-In Christ is the entire family Tree of Life made alive, but in the Revelation the other family tree is absent in the Kingdom of God, as if it never existed (1 Corinthians 15:22, Revelation 22:2, Obadiah 1:16).
-In this the entire seedline of the serpent fallen angels is destroyed and its head crushed in the Second Coming of Christ, who said concerning the racial thorns among the party of the Pharisees, "Every plant which My heavenly Father has not planted shall be uprooted!”
-(Matthew 15:13) There will be no exceptions, as it is not a judgement of individuals, but of seeds.
-As Solomon said before Him, being inspired by His Spirit, bastard seedlings have “no hope, nor consolation in the day of decision.
+The reason why the goat nations are judged along with their patriarchs is because origin is destiny.
+Their uprooting out of the field of the world is a uprooting of bastard weeds, and afterwards, the wheat first planted with Adam will be left alone to bask in the glory of their Father.
+In Christ, the entire family Tree of Life is made alive.
+However, in the Revelation, the other family tree is absent from the coming age, as if it never existed (1 Corinthians 15:22, Revelation 22:2, Obadiah 1:16).
+The removal of a family tree is the removal of a seedline, an accomplishment destined for the Warrior Messiah upon His Second Coming.
+As Christ said concerning the racial thorns among the party of the Pharisees, "Every plant which My heavenly Father has not planted shall be uprooted!”
+(Matthew 15:13) There will be no exceptions, because this is not a judgement of individuals but rather of seeds.
+As Solomon said before Christ, but being inspired by His Spirit, bastard seedlings have “no hope, nor consolation in the day of decision.
 For grievous are the ends of an unrighteous race.”
 (Wisdom 3:18-19)

-Their ends are grievous, but there is hope in the end of the children of Israel and the rest of Adam with them.
+Their ends are grievous, but there is hope in the end of the children of Israel, and the rest of Adam with them.
 A comfort to the children of Israel and a perturbation to His enemies: that was the principal theme of our previous presentation on Mark, and it is the testimony of the writings in their entire balance.
-Now as we continue with the gospel, we will see Christ bringing even more encouragement to the denizens of Capernaum, the village of comfort, with many marvels, miracles which show that He was sent by the Father, for as He said, “the works which the Father gave to Me in order that I shall complete them, those same works which I should do testify concerning Me, that the Father sent Me!”
+Now, as we continue with this gospel, we will see Christ bringing even more encouragement to the denizens of Capernaum, the village of comfort, with many marvels and miracles which demonstrated that He was sent by the Father, for as He said, “the works which the Father gave to Me in order that I shall complete them, those same works which I should do testify concerning Me, that the Father sent Me!”
 (John 5:36, also John 10:25, et al)

 1:29 And immediately coming out from the assembly hall they went into the house of Simon and Andreas with Iakobos and Iohannes.
 30 And the mother-in-law of Simon was laid down, being with fever, and right away they speak to Him about her.
 31 And having gone forth, grasping her hand He raised her, and the fever left her, and she served them.